Superbition/Celestte-Docs/docs/using_polyel/validation.md

 `AfterOrEqual:date`

 Validate that the field is either after or equal to the given date, operates the same as the [After](#after) rule but also checks if dates are equal.

+#### Alpha
+---

+Validate that a field’s value is only alphabetical characters.
+Supports any language and Unicode.

+#### Alpha Dash
+---

+Validate that a field’s value is only alphabetical characters with either using dashes or underscores, but no numbers.
+Supports any language and Unicode.

+#### Alpha Numeric Dash
+---

+Validate that a field’s value is only alpha-numeric characters with either using dashes or underscores.
+Supports any language and Unicode.

+#### Alpha Numeric
+---

+Validate that a field’s value is only alpha-numeric characters.
+Supports any language and Unicode.